What is content design?

 In Govt.uk’s definition, good content design “allows people to do or find out what they need to… simply and quickly, using the most appropriate content format available”.

-At its core, content design is focused on how to organise and present information so that it is clear and understandable.
+Content design teams focus on how to organise and present information so that it is clear and understandable.

 If you work in marketing or communications, you probably already work on content design without realising it.
-But learning the principles of content design can help you improve your UX writing, tighten up your workflows, clarify your design thinking, and connect with your audience more effectively.
+But learning the principles of content design can help you improve your UX writing and UX design, tighten up your workflows, clarify your design thinking, and connect with your audience more effectively.

 User stories